HQSquantumsimulations/qoqo_examples/documentation/src/high-level/classical.md

 # ClassicalRegister Measurement

 A `ClassicalRegister` measurement returns the unprocessed register readouts of `Circuits`.
-A `ClassicalRegister` measurement can be used when end users want to perform their own post-processing.
-For example when working with external tools that expect full measurement records.
+A `ClassicalRegister` measurement can be used when end-users want to perform their own post-processing, for instance when working with external tools that expect full measurement records.

 The registers are returned as a tuple of three dictionaries/HashMaps:

 * The collection of bit registers
 * The collection of float registers